brunofigalves/architecture-examples/hexagonal-architecture-example/README.md

 ![Components View](info/img/components_view.png)

 Some notes should be taken having in mind this diagram:
-- The presentation layers implements two API protocols - REST and gRPC - based on a Java API that call the business services
+* The presentation layers implements two API protocols - REST and gRPC - based on a Java API that call the business services
-- The business layer has no dependencies to other layers, in particular the business model component is completely isolated
+* The business layer has no dependencies to other layers, in particular the business model component is completely isolated
-- The data layer expose two datasources - MongoDB and MySQL - and each one of them implements the repository interfaces provided by the domain layer
+* The data layer expose two data sources - MongoDB and MySQL - and each one of them implements the repository interfaces provided by the domain layer

 ## Implementation